-For this installment of 5 Questions with an Expert, I caught up with Jennifer Heintz, a senior architect and associate principal with Clark Nexsen, to talk about the importance of community centers and how they are evolving:
+For this installment of 5 Questions with an Expert, we caught up with Jennifer Heintz, a senior architect and principal with Clark Nexsen, to talk about the importance of community centers and how they are evolving:

 1. What are our municipal clients most interested in right now with regard to their community and recreation centers?